renpy/renpy/sphinx/source/incompatible.rst

 Note that reverting this change may prevent the new GUI from working.

-The :var:`config.quit_action` variable has changed it's default to one that cause the quit prompt to be displayed of the in-game context.
+The :var:`config.quit_action` variable has changed its default to one that causes the quit prompt to be displayed of the in-game context.
 To revert to the old behavior, add the code::

     define config.quit_action = ui.gamemenus("_quit_prompt")